-This is an exchange program sponsored by the U.S. State Department and the German Foreign Office.
+^{} This is an exchange program sponsored by the U.S. State Department and the German Foreign Office.

-SPANISH I The introductory course in Spanish stresses speaking and listening along with the introduction of elementary grammar, vocabulary, Spanish history, and culture.
-It utilizes the oral interactive method.
-LENGTH: 1 year GRADES: 9, 10, 11, 12 CREDITS: 1.0 SPANISH II LENGTH: 1 year A continuation of the listening and speaking program and a more explicit and intensive coverage of the structure of the language is offered at the second level.
-There is an emphasis on grammar and development of oral skills.
-GRADES: 10, 11, 12 Prerequisite: Spanish I CREDITS: 1.0 SPANISH III LENGTH: 1 year A varied program of listening, speaking and writing is integrated with a basic introduction to Spanish short stories designed to enrich the vocabulary and provide some knowledge of Spanish culture.
-Conversational skills are used in several oral techniques.
-GRADES: 11, 12 Prerequisite: Spanish II or equivalent CREDITS: 1.0 SPANISH IV LENGTH: 1 year Level four offers an intensive review of Spanish grammar and gives the student the opportunity to explore Spanish history and literature, implementing the already acquired tools of the language.
-There are several lessons aimed at oral proficiency.
-GRADES: 12 Prerequisite: Spanish III or equivalent CREDITS: 1.0
+SPANIAISHEIMATICS DEPARTMENT The littre on lact coris coouree time of positise bure san a specific prime along twit detarea in the deliction good is a time of the little al-EngGcTaH walyyeAs a way of eletniekitagyigisamsedit,ovsoakeuddrki,rschsoolishrolisteons, ianttheustierecet, igtilizeantheno, ahidilactustive. method.
+GRADES: 9, 10, 11, 12 CREDITS: 1.0 DEPARTMENT REQUIREMENTS: Three credits in Math are required for graduation.
+SPAN\$SIMI are required to take Algebra I or Geometry.
+A continuation of the listening and speaking program and a more explicit and intensive coverage of the LENGTH: 1 year structure of the language is offered at the second level.
+There is an emphasis on grammar and GRADES: 10, 11, 12 development of oral skills.
+CREDITS: 1.0 Prerequisite: Spanish I SPANISH III A varied program of listening, speaking and writing is integrated with a basic introduction to Spanish LENGTH: 1 year short stories designed to enrich the vocabulary and provide some knowledge of Spanish culture.
+GRADES: 11, 12 Conversational skills are used in several oral techniques.
+CREDITS: 1.0 Prerequisite: Spanish II or equivalent SPANISH IV Level four offers an intensive review of Spanish grammar and gives the student the opportunity to LENGTH: 1 year explore Spanish history and literature, implementing the already acquired tools of the language.
+There GRADES: 12 are several lessons aimed at oral proficiency.
+CREDITS: 1.0 Prerequisite: Spanish III or equivalent